What Is Scapular Dyskinesis?

 True Scapular Winging vs. Scapular Dyskinesis

 Distinguishing true scapular winging (from long thoracic nerve injury) from functional scapular dyskinesis is clinically important.
-In long thoracic nerve injury, the serratus anterior weakness is profound and the winging is pronounced, especially during the wall push-up test — the scapula projects visibly from the chest wall.
+In long thoracic nerve injury, serratus anterior weakness is profound and the winging is pronounced — especially during the wall push-up test, when the scapula projects visibly from the chest wall.
 Electromyography confirms denervation.

-In functional dyskinesis, the pattern is more subtle: the scapula may have a prominent medial border, but the serratus anterior maintains partial strength and the winging is less dramatic.
-The response to motor-control training is the hallmark of functional dyskinesis — winged scapula from nerve injury does not respond to conventional rehabilitation exercises and may require surgical treatment.
+In functional dyskinesis, the pattern is more subtle: the scapula may have a prominent medial border, but serratus anterior retains partial strength and the winging is less dramatic.
+Response to motor-control training is the hallmark of functional dyskinesis — winged scapula from nerve injury does not respond to conventional rehabilitation exercises and may require surgical treatment.

 Treatments